At Last, a Cavalryman!

 Most people think soldiers get up at reveille.
 Not so.
 We were awakened and got up at First Call and in formation to salute the flag as it was raised at Reveille .
 At 5pm Retreat was sounded, a 105mm Howitzer was fired, followed by To The Colors as the flag was lowered.

 Then, there special occasions such as when the V Corps commander visited for an inspection tour.
 The regimental and 1st Squadron commanders with their staffs and all 1st Squadron troops would assemble on the parade field.
-When the corps commander arrived, the band played 3 Ruffles and Flourishes (one for each of his stars), followed by the National Anthem.
-We were so proud.
+When the corps commander arrived, the band played 3 Ruffles and Flourishes (one for each of his stars), We were so proud.

 Marilee and Debbie arrived in August following a long and tiring trip.
 Chuck Riley took me to Frankfurt to pick them up and return us to Haimbach, just outside of Fulda and within walking distance of the post.
 Our first residence was a couple of rooms upstairs in a German farmhouse.
 One had to go through the barn to get to the bathroom, but the landlord was really nice.